carpentries-incubator/hpc-intro/lesson-outline.md

 * [15-Filesystems and Storage]: This topic didn't get fleshed out in the call.
 But objectives likely include items from PStein's [Shared Filesystem lesson](https://github.com/psteinb/hpc-in-a-day/blob/gh-pages/_episodes/01-04-shared-filesystem.md):
     * Understand the difference between a local and shared/network filesystem
     * Learn about high performance / scratch Filesystems
-    * Raise the attention that misuse (intentional or not) of a common file system neatively affects all users very quickly.
+    * Raise the attention that misuse (intentional or not) of a common file system negatively affects all users very quickly.
     * Possible tools: echo $TEMP, ls -al /tmp, df, quota

 * [15-transferring-files.md: Transferring Files](_episodes/15-transferring-files.md)